Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 - Congrats!
 We're all set up to write some tests.

 *Jasmine Syntax*
-- Each test file should contain a `describe`, which will provide context for a group of tests. `describe` is a function that takes 2 arguments ("STRING", FUNCTION(){}).
-The "STRING" should describe the context for what we are testing, and the "FUNCTION" will contain one or more tests.
-- Inside the `describe`, we'll add multiple `it` statements.
-Each `it` will contain tests for a specific behavior (also known as "specs").
-- To add an actual test, we add an `expect` statement within the `it`.
-    - Example: `expect("word".length == 4).toBe(true);`
-    - In the above example, we are testing that the length of the string "word" is 4.
-    - This test passess, because `"word".length == 4` evaluates to `true`!
 - Let's look at a complete example.
 Add the following code to your `string.spec.js` file:
 ```javascript
 describe("A string",function(){